carpentries-incubator/swc_github_flow/for_novice_contributors.md

      ` git commit -m "updates from latest Carpentry lesson"`

-    g) Push your newly updated local copy of `gh-pages` back to your own remote repository too:
+    g) Push your newly updated local copy of the default branch back to your own remote repository too:

       `git push`

     Now you’re ready to start editing with step 4 below!

-    Note: some open source projects refer to the main branch as `master`, so you may see this term used in other examples online, instead of `gh-pages` or the 'base' branch.
+    Note: some open source projects refer to the default branch as `main` or `master`, so you may see this term used in other examples online, instead of `gh-pages` or the 'base' branch.

 ### Making your edits
-4. For each change or group of changes you want to make, start by making a new branch on your local copy of `gh-pages` with `git checkout -b newbranchname gh-pages`.
+4. For each change or group of changes you want to make, start by making a new branch on your local copy of the default with `git checkout -b newbranchname gh-pages`.
 It’s helpful to give the branch a relevant name eg:

     `git checkout -b extraexamples gh-pages`